peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 # Get a read-only status report of the pipeline's progress
 .\prepare_data.ps1 -ReportOnly

+# Restore the most recent backup to recover from data loss
+.\prepare_data.ps1 -RestoreBackup

 # Resume from a specific step if a failure occurs
 .\prepare_data.ps1 -StartWithStep 6
 ```